Skip to Content

 • 4

-• For all other callers, stay on the line or dial 0 to be connected to a crisis counselor
+• Otherwise, stay on the line or dial 0 to be connected to a crisis counselor.

 Connect

-A trained crisis counselor will answer your call.
-They’ll listen, provide support, and share resources.
+A trained crisis counselor will ask if you are safe, then listen, provide support, and share resources.

 Receive further support if needed

 Crisis counselors can share resources for longer-term support following your call.
-If there is imminent risk to someone’s life that cannot be reduced during the call, the 988 Lifeline will activate the 911 system.
-More than 98% of calls are handled without involving emergency services.
+If there is imminent risk to someone’s life that cannot be reduced during the call, the 988 Lifeline will contact emergency services like 911.
+Less than 2% of contacts to 988 in Washington require emergency services like 911.

 1